razzivofficial/golden_sparrow/README.md

 Golden Sparrow Jewelry Store

 Welcome to the repository for our website!
 This is a web application built using MongoDB,Express.js,React, and Node.js .
-It is a clone of the popular online jewelry store, CaratLane, offering users the opportunity to browse a wide range of exquisite jewelry items, explore detailed product information, add items to their shopping cart, and proceed through a seamless checkout process with a secure payment system.
+It is a clone of the popular online jewelry store 'CaratLane', offering users the opportunity to browse a wide range of exquisite jewelry items, explore detailed product information, add items to their shopping cart, and proceed through a seamless checkout process with a secure payment system.
 The application incorporates user authentication and registration functionalities, enabling users to create accounts, manage their profiles, and save their favorite jewelry items in a wishlist.

 ## Logo